mikalai-hryb/notes/terraform.md

 * TF variables don't change values during a Terraform run
 * TF variables allow users to more safely customize thier infrastructure

+### What does the `~>` mean?

+The `~>` allows to update the only the last identifier but requires all identifiers except the last one to match the specified identifiers.

+### When TF updates state file `version` key?

+TF updates state file `version` when a new version of TF requires a change to the state file's format.